The Roommate

 The Roommate is a 2011 American psychological thriller film directed by Christian E. Christiansen and written by Sonny Mallhi.
-The film stars Leighton Meester, Minka Kelly, Cam Gigandet, Danneel Harris, Matt Lanter, and Aly Michalka.
+The film stars Leighton Meester, Minka Kelly, Cam Gigandet, Aly Michalka, Danneel Harris, Frances Fisher, and Billy Zane, and follows Sara Matthews (Kelly), a college freshman whose roommate, Rebecca Evans (Meester), is dangerously obsessed with her.

-The Roommate was released in the United States on February 4, 2011.
+The Roommate was released in the United States on February 4, 2011, by Sony Pictures Releasing.
+The film was successful at the box office but panned by critics, with the chief criticism that it was a blatant rip-off of Single White Female (1992).

 Plot

 Sara Matthews is starting her freshman year of college in Los Angeles.
-She meets party girl Tracy, frat boy Stephen—her love interest—and Rebecca, her shy college roommate who bears an uncanny resemblance to her.
+She meets party girl Tracy, frat boy Stephen—her love interest—and Rebecca, her wealthy but shy college roommate who bears an uncanny resemblance to her.
 The girls begin to bond and Rebecca learns that Sara had an older sister, Emily, who died when Sara was nine, and an ex-boyfriend, Jason, who keeps calling her in attempts to reconcile.

 Over time, Rebecca's obsession with Sara grows, which causes her to drive away anyone who could come between them.
-Claiming that she is a bad influence, Rebecca attacks Tracy in the shower, pins her down, rips out her belly-button ring, and threatens to kill her unless she stays away from Sara.
+Claiming that she is a bad influence, Rebecca attacks Tracy in the shower, pins her down, rips out her belly button ring, and threatens to kill her unless she stays away from Sara.
 Tracy moves to another dorm, fearful of Rebecca.
 An old friend of Sara's named Irene invites Sara to move in with her when Sara's cat Cuddles is discovered by an RA.
-Rebecca kills Cuddles, lying to Sara that the cat ran away, and inflicts injuries upon herself and says she was assaulted by a thug.
+Rebecca kills Cuddles, lying to Sara that the cat ran away, inflicts injuries upon herself, and says she was assaulted by a thug.

 Feeling sympathetic, Sara decides to spend Thanksgiving with Rebecca.
 When Sara's fashion design professor, Roberts, kisses her, Rebecca plans to get the professor out of the picture by seducing him while recording their dialogue on a tape recorder to make it sound like he was trying to rape her.
 During her Thanksgiving stay, Sara overhears a conversation between Rebecca and her father, hinting Rebecca has had trouble making friends in the past.
 After Rebecca's mother mentions that Rebecca is supposed to be taking medication, Sara and Stephen find a bottle of unused Zyprexa pills, used to treat schizophrenia or bipolar disorder.

 Sara decides to move in with Irene; however, that evening at a club, Rebecca seduces Irene and they go back to Irene's place.
 The following morning, Sara goes to Irene's apartment, but she is not there.
 Meanwhile, Rebecca gets Sara's sister's name tattooed in the same place on her breast as Sara.
 Alarmed, Sara finally realizes Rebecca is obsessed with her and removes her belongings from the dorm.
 Jason arrives at Sara's dorm and slips a note under her door, saying that he wants to see her.
-Rebecca intercepts the note, and disguises herself as Sara.
+Rebecca intercepts it, and disguises herself as Sara.
 She then goes to Jason's hotel room and stabs him to death.